abcde799/HardEM/README.md

 This is joint work of Nemanja Kosovalic (formerly University of South Alabama) with Sandip Barui - IIM Kozhikode.
 For any questions please contact Nemanja Kosovalic at n.kosovalic@gmail.com.
+Published work available here: https://link.springer.com/article/10.1007/s00180-021-01140-0